Carrigan/interactive_art/ato2016/presentation.md

 ???

-- Conducting robots class: students from 5 different schools making a robot for a 10 piece orchestra.
-- Using these tools, we were able to build a robot in one semester
-  - Use any MIDI file as input
-  - Conduct a 10 piece orchestra
-  - Arms + Wrist -> Intensity
-  - LEDs -> Queueing instruments + tempo

-- The professors had encouraged us to use fantastic open source tools for this: Arduino and Processing.
+- It wasn't until my Junior year that I got to use something other than assembly in a class called conducting robots.
+- Professors recommended two frameworks: Processing and Arduino.

 - These tools changed my perception about what good software environments and interfaces look like, and showed how a community could build something that allows makers to immediately jump into the high value parts of what they are looking to build.

+- Describe what the robot did.

 - For the rest of this talk, we'll:
-  - Start with a brief overview of what frameworks are available and how they work.
+  - Start with a brief overview of Processing, Arduino, and some others I've used since then
   - Talk about building a small project from concept to completion
   - Finish with tips for larger projects